davidderaedt/brackets-buildsys/README.md

 A quick reminder: executable files such as commands, shell scripts, batch scripts etc *will only work if you gave them the proper permissions*.

 To give exec permssion on Mac OS, open the Terminal and type `chmod 755 ` , drag and drop your script on your Terminal, and hit enter.

+##Executing Build Systems

+By default, the `Build` command (`Cmd+B`) executes the first build system in the `builders` list of the configuration file.

+Once you add more build systems, you should see them in the file menu under the `Build` command.
+If you select a build system it will both run it *and* make it the default build system, so that the next time you hit `Cmd+B`, this one get executed.

 ##Where is my output?